 Click on the image above to explore some of our notable works!

-The Law, Rights, and Religion Project
+The Law, Rights, and Religion Project's Mission

-The Law, Rights, and Religion Project, formerly the Public Rights/Private Conscience Project, is a law and policy think tank based at Columbia Law School that promotes social justice, freedom of religion, and religious plurality.
+The Law, Rights, and Religion Project, formerly the Public Rights/Private Conscience Project, is a law and policy think tank based at Columbia Law School that promotes social justice, freedom of religion, and religious pluralism.
 We develop strategic thought leadership on the complex ways in which religious liberty rights interact with other fundamental rights.